You are viewing a story from harrypotterfanfiction.com

 ‘I wasn’t talking about you when I said that,’ I said, the annoyance starting to creep into my voice.
 ‘I was talking about… someone else,’ I finished pathetically, not quite wanting to reveal that it was actually Ron that I had been thinking about.

 As my words registered in his head, he finally took a step away from me, allowing me to breathe slightly more freely, as I wasn’t feeling so trapped.
-However when his eyes finally snapped up and met mine, all the relief I felt was instantly erased and replaced with fear at the rage that was now so evidently displayed in his narrowed eyes.
+However when his eyes finally snapped up and met mine, all the relief I felt was instantly erased and replaced with fear at the cold, hard, rage that was now so evidently displayed in his narrowed eyes.

 ‘You’ve been seeing someone behind my back,’ he said in a low and menacing voice that did nothing to erase the fear that I was feeling.